rubenseyer/romanesco/README.md

 You can trivially configure your web server to enable this through e.g. basic auth.

 Alternatively, you may run Romanesco locally in single-user mode.
-Just execute `python3 -m romanesco`.
+Just execute `python3 -m romanesco --single`.

 ## Contributing
 Romanesco is licensed under [the EUPL-1.2-or-later](https://joinup.ec.europa.eu/collection/eupl/eupl-guidelines-faq-infographics).